exercism/haskell/docs/INSTALLATION.md

 ## Set up your editor to work with Haskell

 Haskell support is provided by the Haskell Language Server (HLS).
+Language support is not required, but strongly recommended.

 ### Visual Studio Code